Marine Biodiversity Resources and Information System (MBRIS)

 Embracing the richness and potential of our country’s natural marine heritage

-Through the decades, the UP Marine Science Institute has diligently maintained and expanded special reference collections showcasing the country’s rich marine heritage.
+Through the decades, the UP Marine Science Institute has diligently maintained reference collections showcasing the country’s rich marine heritage.
+This is now expanded into a research museum dedicated to understanding, conserving, and managing Philippine marine biodiversity.

 A hub for collaborative research, expertise, knowledge, and training to catalyze management and conservation of marine biodiversity.